 Under the watchful eye of his mentor Captain Mike Kennedy, probationary firefighter Jack Morrison matures into a seasoned veteran at a Baltimore fire station.
 Jack has reached a crossroads,...
 See full summary »

-Unstoppable is a drama about a runaway train carrying a cargo of toxic chemicals.
-Puts an engineer and his conductor in a race against time.
+A runaway train carrying a cargo of toxic chemicals puts an engineer and his conductor in a race against time.
 They're chasing the runaway train in a separate locomotive and need to bring it under control before it derails on a curve and causes a toxic spill that will decimate a town.
 Written by

 Was this review helpful to you?